Rakibei/Coral-Island-Mods/README.md

 ### Year Round Planting
 Makes it so all crops can be planted in any season and it will not wither after season change

+### Fish Always Available
+Makes it so all fish are available all year-round in any weather and at any time

+### Tier III Skills
+Adds a third tier of skills to all skill trees that contains upgrade to some skills in the first and second tier of skills